Diego Schwartzman: 2022: Two Golden Swing finals, Masters singles quarterfinal & doubles final

 At the 2022 Monte-Carlo Masters, an ATP 1000 level tournament, which was Schwartzman's first tournament of the spring clay season, he reached the quarterfinals.
 His run to the quarterfinals included wins over Karen Khachanov, Márton Fucsovics, and Lorenzo Musetti.
 In a tight three-set match, Schwartzman lost to Tsitsipas in the quarterfinals.
 Schwartzman continued his winning ways during the European clay swing of the season by reaching the quarterfinals of the 2022 Barcelona Open, an ATP 500 event, where he defeated world No. 9 Félix Auger-Aliassime in three sets before falling to Pablo Carreño Busta in the semifinals.
 At the 2022 Italian Open, Schwartzman partnered with John Isner as an unseeded pair and defeated Andrey Golubev and Máximo González in the semifinal.
 They were defeated in the final by the Croatian duo of Nikola Mektić and Mate Pavić.

-Schwartzman entered the 2022 French Open as the #15 seed.
-He defeated Andrey Kuznetsov, Jaume Munar, and #18 seed Grigor Dimitrov to reach the fourth round.
-There he was defeated by #1 seed and defending champion Novak Djokovic.
+Schwartzman entered the 2022 French Open as the No. 15 seed.
+He defeated Andrey Kuznetsov, Jaume Munar, and No. 18 seed Grigor Dimitrov to reach the fourth round.
+There he was defeated by the top seed and defending champion Novak Djokovic.

 Schwartzman, who has struggled throughout his career on the grass courts, lost in the second round of the 2022 Eastbourne International and the first round at the 2022 Queen's Club Championships.
-At the 2022 Wimbledon Championships, where he was the #12 seed, Schwartzman defeated Stefan Kozlov but lost in the second round to Liam Broady in five sets.
+At the 2022 Wimbledon Championships, where he was the No. 12 seed, Schwartzman defeated Stefan Kozlov but lost in the second round to Liam Broady in five sets.